 Our software release process has four main goals:

 - Record release details for tracking, analysis, and repeatability

 Our process ended up looking like this:

-This process was comprehensive but required a lot of work.
+This process was comprehensive but required a lot of work, containing as many as 40 possible workflow states.
 To put it in perspective, a software release with 4 new features required over 100 clicks and Git actions.
 Each new feature added about 13 actions to the process.

 We identified four primary problems:

 - Release management took a lot of time.